 Mulch is essential for shrubs, trees, and perennial beds throughout the year, even when the plants are dormant.
 But what do you do with old mulch accumulated on the tops of annual flower beds or vegetable gardens over the winter?
 The plants died due to neglect or frost, and the food crop was taken.
 Is it still possible to use the old mulch?
 Is it necessary to remove it?

 As long as the mulch has not degraded much, it is not necessary to remove it.

-Picking some of it up will tell you if it is still useable.
+Picking some of it up will tell you if it is still usable.
 It could be replaced if it has broken down into fine particles like dirt.
-Alternatively, because it is organic matter, you can incorporate it into the soil and it will perform a similar role as compost.
+Alternatively, because it is organic matter, you can incorporate it into the soil, and it will perform a similar role as compost.

 Usable old material will continue to decompose, contributing more nutrients and organic matter to your soil.
 It functions as a fertilizer with a delayed release.

 It takes time and effort to remove the old mulch.
 Leaving it on the ground also means you won’t have to buy as much new mulch, saving you money.

 Removing old mulch may potentially cause root damage to your plants.

 If your plants in a certain garden bed developed disease last year and you suspect the mulch caused it, you should consider removing it.

 You do not need to remove your mulch if it has been knitted together.
 With a rake, fluff the mulch and add more on top.
 If you see fungus or mold, use a fungicide or remove the mulch if it is significantly damaged.